Embrace-Change-Consulting/managerdash-docs/docs/1_getting-started/c_customizing.md

 A: Ideally yes, for consistency.
 But if company levels don't fit your team, adapt them.
 Document your mapping.

 **Q: What if we don't have formal levels?**
 A: You can still use them in ManagerDash for your own tracking.
-Keep it simple: Junior/Mid/Senior.
+Keep it simple: Early Career/Mid/Senior.

 **Q: Do I have to assign levels to everyone?**
 A: No, they're optional.
 But they add valuable context for assessments and goals.